Medicine Overview of PG Tablet

 In Depth Information on PG Tablet

-Pg helps to control blood sugar level and avoids long-term complications.
+PG 15mg Tablet helps to control blood sugar level and avoids long-term complications.

 Weight gain, headache, and swelling due to fluid build-up may occur.

 - Notify your doctor if you experience shortness of breath, heart problems, or any abnormal swelling.